AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 LLMs out before beginning batch work.
 It's perfectly suited for intermittent daily use.

-Right now, each models has limited resources (some running on CPUs and some on GPUs).
-They can serve a request every few seconds, but resources could easily be overloaded.
+Right now, resources are limited and shared across all users.
+Models can serve a request every few seconds, but could easily be overloaded under heavy demand.
 We intend to add resources as needed, depending on use.
 For any serious use, please contact us so that we can plan for the future.
 Don't assume any stability or performance right now.

 Technical implementation